BNSR-Invariants of Surface Houghton Groups: The Stein--Farley complex is CAT(0)

 \begin{prop} Let $X$ be a cube-complete cube complex, whose 1-skeleton $X^{(1)}$ is a graph with no loops or bigons.
 Suppose that

 \begin{enumerate}[(a)] \item $X$ is simply connected, \item $X^{(1)}$ satisfies the $3$-square condition. \end{enumerate} Then $X$ is CAT(0). \end{prop}

 The $3$-square condition says that whenever the cube complex has 3 squares intersecting in a vertex, and pairwise intersecting in edges (call such an arrangement a 3-wheel), then they are part of a full $3$-cube. \begin{remark} In \cite{GLU1}, there is a third condition: that the 1 skeleton not contain a copy of the complete bipartite graph $K_{2,3}$.
-This third condition is redundant: A careful examination of the proof of Theorem 6.1 in \cite{Chepoi}, especially the paragraph beginning ``To prove the converse", yields that the other hypotheses imply the non-existence of $K_{2,3}$'s.
+This third condition is redundant: A careful examination of the proof of Theorem 6.1 in \cite{Chepoi}, especially the paragraph beginning ``To prove the converse", yields that the other hypotheses imply the non-existence of $K_{2,3}$'s: A $K_{2,3}$ is a 3-wheel where all the vertices opposite the common vertex are identified, which cannot be the case in an embedded 3-cube.
 Another, smaller modification: there was a condition that the 1-skeleton be a connected graph, which is automatically true in a simply connected cube complex. \end{remark}

 As we have a height function for $X_n$, and as adjacent vertices always differ by exactly 1, there are two ways in which $X_n$ can fail to be cube-complete. \begin{definition} By a \textbf{collapsed} cube, we mean the 1-skeleton of a $d$-cube, such that the difference between its highest and lowest heights is less than $d$.
-By an \textbf{empty} cube, we mean the 1-skeleton of a $d$-cube that is not filled by a $d$-cube. \end{definition} Given the definition of $X_n$, we need to check two things: that $X_n^{(1)}$ has no collapsed cubes, and that $X_n^{(1)}$ has no empty cubes.

-Choosing vertex representatives to have their homeomorphism components contained in the pure group allows us a consistent definition of ``direction" for adding and removing pieces, i.e. we may consistently label the ends from $1$ to $n$ without worrying about any potential re-indexing.\\ In order to show that $X_n$ is cube-complete, we shall proceed as follows: first, we show that given a vertex $[Z,\varphi]$, there is only one ascending edge per direction (see Lemma \ref{UAE}).
+By an \textbf{empty} cube, we mean the 1-skeleton of a $d$-cube that is not filled by a $d$-cube. \end{definition} Given the definition of $X_n$, we need to check two things: that $X_n^{(1)}$ has no collapsed cubes, and that $X_n^{(1)}$ has no empty cubes.\\ Choosing vertex representatives to have their homeomorphism components contained in the pure group allows us a consistent definition of ``direction" for adding and removing pieces, i.e. we may consistently label the ends from $1$ to $n$ without worrying about any potential re-indexing.\\ In order to show that $X_n$ is cube-complete, we shall proceed as follows: first, we show that given a vertex $[Z,\varphi]$, there is only one ascending edge per direction (see Lemma \ref{UAE}).
 Secondly, we show that there are no collapsed squares.
 This easily gives that there are no collapsed cubes of any dimension.
 Finally, we show that there are no empty squares, and from this induct to show that there are no empty cubes.